-AMUSEMENT'S. lannannan
+AMUSEMENT'S. 2......

 The largest house which has assembled during the Modjeska engagement came out last night to see the performance of "Mary Stuart."
-While the play belongs to the old class of tragedles, and is at times rather slow in its movement, it enchained the interest of the audience to the close, the most artistic portion of the whole being the finish, where Mary goes to the scaffold, repeating in Latin the prayer of her church.
-Miss Hassett, as Elizabeth, Mr. McLean, as Leicester, Mr. Johnstone, as Burleigh-a most excellent characterization-and Mr. Von Mitzel, as Mortimer, all shared the favor beas mortiner, all shared the lavor be-stowed upon the star.
+While the play belongs to the old class of tragedles.and is at times rather slow in its movement, it enchained the interest of the audience to the close, the most artistic portion of the whole being the finish, where Mary goes to the scaffold, repeating in Latin the prayer of her church.
+Miss Hassett, as Elizabeth, Mr. McLean, as Leicester, Mr. Johnstone, as Burleigh-a most excellent characterization-and Mr. Von Mitzel. as Mortimer, all shared the favor stowed upon the star.
 Tonight "King John" will be repeated.
-The engage-ment closes with a final performance of "King John" tomorrow afternoon, and "Macbeth" tomorrow evening.
+The engagement closes with a final performance of "King John" tomorrow afternoon, and "Macbeth" tomorrow evening.

-Mr. Welhe's orchestra was warmly applauded last night for a telling ren-dition of Liszt's Hungarian Rhapsody No. 2, a very difficult composition, and one but rarely heard except from plano soloists.
+Mr. Weihe's orchestra was warmly epplauded last night for a telling rendition of Liszt's Hungarian Rhapsody No. 2, a very difficult composition, and one but rarely heard except from piano soloists.